 - Past medical history including chronic illnesses and medications?
 This is probably the most important question as this will give you the clue as to where the main cause of the weak erection lies.

-- Past surgical history such as procedures involving the genitals, prostate or vascular system (conditions as mentioned above)?
+- Past surgical histories such as procedures involving the genitals, prostate or vascular system (conditions as mentioned above)

 - Any allergies?

 - Social habits such as smoking, illicit drug use and/or alcohol consumption

 You May Also Like – Which City Do People Have Most Sex In America?